-Using a D-STAR® transceiver
+Using a D-STAR® transceiver (openSPOT4 Pro only)

-You can switch YSFReflector servers using a D-STAR® transceiver by entering DTMF code \ followed by the desired server's ID (5 digits).
+You can switch YSFReflector servers using a D-STAR® transceiver by entering DTMF code followed by the desired server's ID (5 digits).

 You can also use the URCALL/your call method.
 This lets you change to the following server types: